Otto von Habsburg

 The eldest son of Charles I and IV, the last emperor of Austria and king of Hungary, and his wife, Zita of Bourbon-Parma, Otto was born as Franz Joseph Otto Robert Maria Anton Karl Max Heinrich Sixtus Xaver Felix Renatus Ludwig Gaetan Pius Ignatius von Habsburg, third in line to the thrones, as Archduke Otto of Austria, Royal Prince of Hungary, Bohemia, and Croatia.
 With his father's accession to the thrones in 1916, he was likely to become emperor and king.
 As his father never abdicated, Otto was considered by himself, his family and Austro-Hungarian legitimists to be the rightful emperor-king from his father's death in 1922.

-Otto was active on the Austrian and European political stage from the 1930s, both by promoting the cause of Habsburg restoration and as an early proponent of European integration; he was a fierce opponent of Nazism, nationalism and communism.
+Otto was active on the Austrian and European political stage from the 1930s, both by promoting the cause of Habsburg restoration and as an early proponent of European integration; he was a fierce opponent of Nazism, nationalism, and communism.
 He has been described as one of the leaders of the Austrian Resistance.
 After the 1938 Anschluss, he was sentenced to death by the Nazis and fled Europe to the United States.

 Otto von Habsburg was Vice President (1957–1973) and President (1973–2004) of the International Paneuropean Union movement.
-From 1979 to 1999, he served as a Member of the European Parliament for the Christian Social Union of Bavaria (CSU).
+From 1979 to 1999, he served as a Member of the European Parliament for Germany's Christian Social Union of Bavaria (CSU).
 As a newly elected Member of the European Parliament in 1979, Otto took a strong interest in the countries behind the Iron Curtain, and had an empty chair set up in the European Parliament to symbolize their absence.
-Otto von Habsburg played a notable role in the revolutions of 1989, as a co-initiator of the Pan-European Picnic.
-Later he was a strong supporter of the EU membership of central and eastern European countries.
+Otto von Habsburg played a notable role in the revolutions of 1989 as a co-initiator of the Pan-European Picnic.
+Later, he was a strong supporter of the EU membership of Central and Eastern European countries.
 A noted intellectual, he published several books on historical and political affairs.
 Otto has been described as one of the "architects of the European idea and of European integration" together with Robert Schuman, Konrad Adenauer, and Alcide De Gasperi.